-Staff is seeking Council consideration for a Memorandum of Understanding (MOU) with the Texas Department of Transportation (TxDOT) whereby the City may adopt TxDOT's already federally-approved Disadvantaged Business Enterprise Program (DBE Program) to be included in the construction contract for Winters Park/Spring Creek Trail, a federally-funded project.
+The City Council is requested to consider a resolution authorizing the City Manager to enter into a Memorandum of Understanding (MOU) with the Texas Department of Transportation (TxDOT).
+The MOU will facilitate the City's coordination and adoption of the agency's federally approved Disadvantaged Business Enterprise Program (DBE Program), a contract requirement for the construction of Winters Park/Spring Creek Greenbelt Trail, which is funding from the Federal highway program.